Brickyard

 Call For Pricing

-Newly renovated furnished one and two bedroom apartments within a classic development in Midvale, UT.
-Located south of Salt Lake City by I-15, the development is close to West Jordan,…
+Comfortable furnished one, two and three bedroom apartments within a stylish development in West Haven, UT.
+Located just west of Ogden and north of Salt Lake City, the development is…

 Call For Pricing